-For those who have not been able to install Windows on SSD, disabling other hard drives with the exception of SSD can remedy the situation.
-After disconnecting all external drives with SSD being the only recognized drive in the system, Windows installer will recognize it.
+For those who have not been able to install Windows on SSD, disabling other hard drives except for SSD can remedy the situation.
+After disconnecting all external drives with SSD being the only recognized drive in the system, the Windows installer will recognize it.
 Deleting existing partitions on the SSD will create new space for Windows 10 to be installed.

 Failure to create a new partition is one error that any of our solutions will fix.
 It has worked for many of our readers and we are very sure that one of them will work for you if you try them.